Q: Which stove should I buy?

-To start a fire, you need tinder material, which is being used to catch the initial spark from the ignition source and transfers it to the kindling.
-Perfect natural tinders are the paper-like outer parts of birch bark, dead dry plants, leaves and grasses, dry moss, wood shavings, dry tree needles.
-Tinder ignites easily and very quick, but it burns just for a very short time.
+To start a fire, you need tinder material, used to catch the initial spark from the ignition source and transfer it to the kindling.
+Perfect natural tinders are the paper-like outer parts of birch bark, dead dry plants, leaves and grasses, dry moss, wood shavings and dry tree needles.
+Tinder ignites easily and quickly, but it burns just for a very short time.

 Maintaining the fire is very easy with our large stoves but becomes more challenging with our smaller stoves since they cannot develop such a strong chimney effect.
-The most important point is that you need to make sure that your fire can breathe, i.e. that it gets enough oxygen from below (and the air flow is not blocked).
+The most important point is to make sure that your fire can breathe, i.e. that it gets enough oxygen from below (and the air flow is not blocked).
 Always make sure the bottom plate (the one with the holes at the bottom of the stove) is not clogged up by wood or ashes.
-The bigger the stove, the thicker can be the wood you are using.
-The larger stoves burn very efficiently, you do not need a lot of wood and in the Bushbox LF and Bushbox XL models you can even use damp wood once the fire is going.
+The bigger the stove, the thicker the wood you are able to use.
+The larger stoves burn very efficiently, so you do not need a lot of wood.
+Bushbox LF and Bushbox XL models can even use damp wood once the fire is going.

-Also, the smaller the stoves, the more time you will need to dedicate to the maintenance of the fire – always make sure it is burning well, do not let it go out.
-If the fire dies, it is very easy to start it again in the larger stoves (by blowing into the coals), with the small ones you may need to start from the beginning.
+Remember, the smaller the stove, the more time you will need to dedicate to the maintenance of the fire – always make sure it is burning well, do not let it go out.
+If the fire dies, it is very easy to start it again in the larger stoves (by blowing into the coals); with the small ones you may need to start from the beginning.

 Q: Is the EDCBox really a fully functional stove?

-A: Absolutely – as long as you use it within its specifications, it is after all an emergency stove.
-It will not cook a meal for a group of four but it will keep you alive in cold temperatures.
-And although it seems to be too small (it is the smallest hobo stove in the world), it definitely has its own strengths.
-You may be surprised but it is even being used by special forces in arctic training.
+A: Absolutely – as long as you use it within its specifications.
+Nevertheless, the EDCBox is an emergency stove.
+It will not cook a meal for a group of four, but it may keep you alive in cold temperatures.
+And although it may seem to be too small (it actually is the smallest hobo stove in the world), it definitely has its own strengths.
+You may be surprised to learn that the EDCBox is being used by special forces in arctic training.

-It develops its full potential when you use it with fuel tablets.
-But you can even use it to cook a meal, using nothing else but wood.
-Of course you can also use it as a pen holder at the office (to give a modest hint you’re a seasoned outdoors enthusiast) or put a tea candle in it and keep your coffee or tea warm.
+It displays its full potential when you use it with fuel tablets.
+But you can even use it to cook a meal, using nothing but wood.
+Of course, you can also use it as a pen holder at the office (for a subtle hint you’re a seasoned outdoors enthusiast) or put a tea candle in it and keep your coffee or tea warm.

 Q: Can I use coated pots on hobo stoves?

-A: No. Over open fire (and our stoves are open fire), the best choices are cookware made of stainless steel, cast iron or wrought iron.
-Please avoid all coated materials since the coating will not survive the high temperatures (especially of the very efficient larger stoves like Bushbox XL and Bushbox LF) and will be destroyed (and might emit poisonous substances in the process).
+A: No. Over open fire (all our stoves are open fire), the best choices are cookware made of stainless steel, cast iron or wrought iron.
+Please avoid all coated materials since the coating will not survive the high temperatures (especially with the very efficient, larger stoves like Bushbox XL and Bushbox LF).
+The efficiacy of the pot will be damaged (and might emit toxic substances in the process).